NicolasVPC/iom-wikijs-storage/notes/symfony_configuration/doctrine/building_db.md

 ## Create entity with Doctrine
 To create an entity just run `php bin/console make:entity`, we'll set the entities for `product` and `order`.
+Following the instruction we'll first of all create the base properties following the diagram above.
+To create the ManyToMany relation between `product` and `order` we can follow the official guide here: https://symfony.com/doc/current/doctrine/associations.html